Bayesian polarization calibration and imaging in very long baseline interferometry: Application to synthetic data

-\autoref{Synthetic_Dterm_plot} represents a comparison between the resolve D-term posterior distribution and the ground truth D-terms.
-The resolve posterior distribution is obtained from 100 posterior samples using Gaussian kernel density distribution in \texttt{Scipy} Python library \citep{Scipy_2020}.
+\autoref{Synthetic_Dterm_plot} represents a comparison between the \texttt{resolve} D-term posterior distribution and the ground truth D-terms.
+The \texttt{resolve} posterior distribution is obtained from 100 posterior samples using Gaussian kernel density distribution in \texttt{Scipy} Python library \citep{Scipy_2020}.
 Overall, the reconstructed D-term posterior distributions using \texttt{resolve} are consistent with the ground truth D-terms within the 2$\sigma$ errors.
-This results demonstrate that the resolve polarization calibration and imaging method is able to reconstruct reliable D-term solutions and Stokes images using multiple calibrator data sets.
+This result demonstrates that the \texttt{resolve} polarization calibration and imaging method is able to reconstruct reliable D-term solutions and Stokes images using multiple calibrator datasets.